 The following instructions explain how to upgrade an existing installation of Spark 1.x.
 Spark will be installed in a new subdirectory under /opt/mapr/spark.

-debrepositories always contain the Spark version recommended for the MapR core release associated with that repository.
+MapR's rpm and deb repositories always contain the Spark version recommended for the release of the MapR core associated with that repository.
 You can connect to an internet repository or prepare a local repository with any version of Spark you need.
 You can also manually download packages.

 If you plan to install from a repository, complete the following steps each node where Spark is installed: